-We have recently launched a call centre and business administration learnership.
-One hundred (100%) percent of the learners are black and approximately fifty percent (50%) are disabled.
+During the 2015/2016 financial year we ran a call centre and business administration learnership.
+One hundred (100%) percent of the learners were black and approximately thirty-eight percent (38%) were disabled.

-The management of technology and innovation (MOTI) learnership
+The Management of Technology and Innovation (MOTI) learnership

-During the 2014/2015 financial year Investec ran a learnership in partnership with the Umuzi photo club, Vega school of brand leadership and the Da Vinci Institute.
+During the 2015/2065 financial year Investec ran a learnership in partnership with the Umuzi photo club and the Da Vinci Institute.
 After 12 months of integrated work and learning the learners received a qualification in management of technology and innovation.
-The programme piloted in 2014 and is running again in 2015 with sixty learners, all of whom are black.
+The programme piloted in 2014 and ran successfully during 2015 with sixty learners, all of whom were black.

-Client support centre (CSC) masters programme
+Client Support Centre (CSC) Masters Programme

-In March 2015 Invested launched a learnership programme in our client support centre.
-The Invested CSC is a space where skilled consultants function as private bankers to deliver a distinctive service to local and international clients.
-As an Invested banker each learner on the programme will gain experience and insight into the business, private banking and the working world.
+In March 2015 Investec launched a learnership programme in our client support centre.
+The Investec CSC is a space where skilled consultants function as private bankers to deliver a distinctive service to local and international clients.
+As an Investec banker each learner on the programme will gain experience and insight into the business, private banking and the working world.
 This is an excellent platform to launch a career in an environment that challenges and grows individuals on a daily basis.

-This two year learnership will result in a Masters qualification in Science (MSc) in technology and innovation (NQF 9).
-Approximately fifty percent (50%) of the learners on the programme are black.
+This two year learnership will result in a Masters qualification in Science (MSc) technology and innovation (NQF 9).
+Approximately thirty-seven percent (37%) of the learners on the programme are black.